reportvine/kapenta/CONTRIBUTING.md

 our best to give feedback if necessary.
 However, we recommend that you send a Pull Request with a fix if you can manage - contributions are always welcome

-As outlined above, you must create a feature or bugfix branch make a pull request from the branch which the maintainers will review.
+As outlined above, you must create a feature or bugfix branch and make a pull request from the branch which the maintainers will review.
 You may be asked to improve some things in the pull request and once the pull request is satisfactory it will be merged into the mainline.